frntc/Sidekick64/README.md

 Sidekick64 is a result, or cumulation, of the RasPIC64 project, which is the framework enabling a RPi to bidirectionally communicate on the bus of a Commodore 64/128.
 Currently, Sidekick64 is set up to work with a Raspberry Pi 3A+ or 3B+ and has only be tested with PAL-machines (C64 various revisions, C128).

 <img src="Interface/sidekick64_rpi3a.jpg" height="150">  <img src="Interface/sidekick64_mainmenu.jpg" height="150">  <img src="Interface/sidekick64_config.jpg" height="150">  <img src="Interface/sidekick64_browser.jpg" height="150">

+## Updates

+Sidekick264 can also be used with the C16/+4 now with the very same PCB plus a simple adapter! (read more below)

 ## How does it work?

 On the hardware side connecting the C64 to the RPi requires level shifting to interface the 5V bus with the 3.3V GPIOs of the RPi.
 However, things get a bit more complicated: communication on the data lines needs to be bidirectional, the RPi needs to get hands off the bus when it's not its turn.
 And even worse, there are too few GPIOs on a standard RPi to simply connect to all signals!
 For the aforementioned use cases, we need to read address lines A0-A12, IO1, IO2, ROML, ROMH, Phi2, Reset, SID-chipselect, R/W and read/write data lines D0-D7 (plus GPIOs for controlling the circuitry).
 This makes the use of multiplexers necessary.
 Additionally we also need to control GAME, EXROM, NMI, DMA and RESET, and, very important :-), drive a tiny OLED display and LEDs.